kumahq/kuma-website/app/_src/guides/migration-to-the-new-policies.md

 spec:
   targetRef:
     kind: MeshGateway
-    name: edge
+    name: demo-app
     tags:
-      vhost: foo.example.com
+      port: http-80
   to:
 ```

-because we're now using the _name_ of the `MeshGateway` instead of its `kuma.io/service`.
+because we're now using the _name_ of the `MeshGateway`
+instead of the `kuma.io/service` it matches.

 #### Spec